-Here is where we differ from ASCCP
+Here is where we differ from ASCCP:

-- We recommend obtaining repeat cytology after 2-4 months if cytology is unsatisfactory. - For ASC-US we recommend only the reflex testing pathway even in women ages 21-24. - We do not recommend HPV DNA typing solely for HPV 16 or 18 at this time. - We recommend colposcopy in pregnancy for women over age 24 who have an LSIL Pap. - If observation is chosen instead of diagnostic excision for women with no lesion or biopsy-confirmed CIN 1 preceded by ASC-H or HSIL cytology, we recommend observation and visit with gynecologist for colposcopy, cytology, and with or without HPV testing, depending upon age, at 6 month intervals X 1 year.
-This option can be considered in women who may be planning future pregnancy. - We do not recommend the Review of Materials option.
-In our experience it has only delayed patient care. - We recommend merging the two pathways for AGC (atypical glandular cells), and we recommend reflex HPV testing, colposcopy, ECC, and consideration of endometrial biopsy at one visit for AGC to reduce the number of steps needed to evaluate the patient. - We recommend the follow-up of patients treated for High grade dysplasia who have margins positive or ECC with CIN 2,3, or High grade dysplasia to follow up ECC, cytology, HPV testing, and colposcopy with gynecologist at 6 months.
+- For ASC-US we recommend only the reflex HPV testing pathway even in women ages 21-24. - We do not recommend HPV DNA typing to HPV 16 or 18 at this time. - We recommend colposcopy in pregnancy for women over age 24 who have an LSIL Pap test. - If observation is chosen instead of diagnostic excision for women with no lesion or biopsy-confirmed CIN 1 preceded by ASC-H or HSIL cytology, we recommend observation and visit with gynecologist for colposcopy, cytology, and with or without HPV testing, depending upon age, at 6 month intervals X 1 year.
+This option can be considered in women who may be planning future pregnancy. - We do not recommend the review of Pap test, histological, and colposcopic findings option.
+In our experience it has delayed patient care. - We recommend merging the two pathways for AGC (atypical glandular cells), and we recommend reflex HPV testing, colposcopy, and consideration of endometrial biopsy at one visit for AGC to reduce the number of steps needed to evaluate the patient. - We recommend against Cryotherapy. - We recommend the follow-up of patients treated for High grade dysplasia who have margins positive or ECC with CIN 2,3, or High grade dysplasia to follow up ECC, cytology, HPV testing, and colposcopy with gynecologist at 6 months.

-The ASCCP Screening and Management Guideline can be found at: Screening: http://www.asccp.org/asccp-guidelines
+The ASCCP Screening and Management Guideline can be found at: ASCCP Guidelines

-Special Circumstance: Ambiguous Results
+Special Circumstances: Ambiguous Results